md-faizanahmad/find-movie/README.md

 # Movie App

-A modern full-stack movie discovery platform built with Next.js, TypeScript, and TMDB API.
+A modern full-stack movie discovery platform built with Next.js, TypeScript, and TM

-Users can e